garious/flake/cfromlua/README.md

 ```

 Cfromlua generates a C program that encapsulates these
-dependendencies.
+dependencies.
 After compiling it you can invoke it with:

 ```bash
 $ prog ...args...